dseagrav/ld/README.md

 ## Building LambdaDelta

 LambdaDelta uses the GNU auto* tools for configuration and compilation.
-Most features and libraries should be configured automatically.
+Most features and libraries should be configured automatically when the `configure` script is run.

+To generate the configure script from a git checkout, the usual recipe is `aclocal ; autoheader ; autoconf ; automake --add-missing`.
+Your platform may require different invocation(s) of these programs.

-If the build fails at first, try `autoreconf -i` and re-try the build.
+If the generated configure script fails, try `autoreconf -i` and re-run it.
 (See dseagrav/ld#6 for the issue.)

 If your system has both SDL1 and SDL2, you will be required to explicitly disable